Hazehorizon/restaurantPicker/README.md

 # Restaurant Picker Service
-A standalone sevice that provides REST API for Restaurant Voting application (url)
+A standalone sevice that provides REST API for Restaurant Voting application.
+See https://gist.github.com/juozapas/f20b55e4568d7f5c63b1 for the details

 ## Building & Running the service locally